 Note: If you have DHCP, see Troubleshooting Guide for guidance on avoiding issues with your installation.

 (Optional) External storage.
-When you deploy Pivotal Platform, you can select internal file storage or external file storage, either network-accessible or IaaS-provided, as an option in the PAS tile.
+When you deploy PAS, you can select internal file storage or external file storage, either network-accessible or IaaS-provided, as an option in the PAS tile.
 Pivotal recommends using external storage whenever possible.
 For more information about how file storage location affects platform performance and stability during upgrades, see Configure File Storage in Configuring PAS for Upgrades.

 (Optional) External databases.
-When you deploy Pivotal Platform, you can select internal or external databases for the BOSH Director and for PAS.
+When you deploy PAS, you can select internal or external databases for the BOSH Director and for PAS.
 Pivotal recommends using external databases in production deployments.
 An external database must be configured to use the UTC timezone.

 (Optional) External user stores.
-When you deploy Pivotal Platform, you can select a SAML user store for Ops Manager or a SAML or LDAP user store for PAS, to integrate existing user accounts.
+When you deploy PAS, you can select a SAML user store for Ops Manager or a SAML or LDAP user store for PAS, to integrate existing user accounts.